casualuser/casualuser.github.io/devops-stack.md

 ## Representative Roles

-EventCartel, DcentraLab, TokensFarm, BeeTechy, and others where I led or co-led DevOps and platform engineering for production workloads on AWS and Kubernetes.
+EventCartel, DcentraLab, TokensFarm, BeeTechy, and others where Webomage led or co-led DevOps and platform engineering for production workloads on AWS and Kubernetes.

+➡️ If you need similar DevOps, platform, or cloud infrastructure help, [start a conversation](/contact/).